 Security Officer Certification and Diploma Program Information

-Diploma programs in security officer training do not exist.
-Individuals interested in such education can look to a certificate program instead.
-After gaining experience in the field, security officers may be eligible to earn industry certification and credentials.
+Aspiring security officers typically complete a certificate program.
+After gaining experience in the field, security officers may be eligible to earn industry certification.
+Explore common courses, admission requirements, average salary, and job outlook.

 - Foundations in criminal law